 My favorite tip for teaching story structure is to load up on text!
 Let students use lots of books and passages for practice.
 Focus on the events that happen in the beginning and how the middle builds onto the beginning.
 Then, focus on how the end builds onto the middle.
 Most of the time, students will also be looking for a problem and a solution.

-These book titles are my affiliate links on Amazon!
+These are my affiliate links on Amazon!
 (Find more mentor texts for RL here!)

 5. Let them practice in many different ways.

 Give students ample ways to practice this skill.
-Build it into small group or make it an independent center activity.
-I always like using interactive notebooks, printables, and task cards in centers or work stations.
+Build it into a small group or make it an independent center activity.
+I always like using interactive notebooks, printables, and task cards in centers or workstations.
 Here are a few different ways to build these into your ELA block.

 Story Structure Suggested Resources:

-The two resources that were spotlighted in this blog post are:
+The resources that were spotlighted in this blog post are:

 Click here for a list of other Exploring ELA blog posts.